-Applications for the Missing and Murdered Indigenous People Grant Program must be submitted through the BSCC-Submittable Application portal.
-The BSCC-Submittable Application portal, Missing and Murdered Indigenous People Grant Program Application, and all required attachments are available on the BSCC website.
+BSCC uses special application software called "Submittable" for its competitive grant process.
+Applications for the MMIP Grant Program must be submitted through the BSCC Submittable Application Portal.
+A link to the BSCC Submittable Application Portal, MMIP Grant Program Application, and all required attachments are available on the BSCC website.

-To apply for this funding opportunity, applicants must create a free Submittable account OR use an existing Submittable account when prompted.
-After an account is established, applicants may proceed with the application process.
-As part of the submission process, applicants will be required to download mandatory forms that must be completed, signed, and uploaded to the BSCC-Submittable Application portal.
-All required documents are available on the BSCC website.
+To apply for this funding opportunity, applicants must create a free Submittable account or use an existing Submittable account when prompted.
+After an account is established, applicants may proceed with the submission process.
+As part of this process, applicants will be required to upload mandatory attachments.
+Applicants will complete these attachments ahead of time and then upload them to the BSCC Submittable Application Portal.
+All mandatory attachments are listed at the end of this document and available on the BSCC website.